-The Giovale Library Undergraduate Research Awards recognize students producing outstanding research projects such as: papers, videos, posters, and blogs that demonstrate information literacy and the effective use of Library resources.
+The Giovale Library Undergraduate Research Awards recognize students producing outstanding research projects such as papers, videos, posters, and blogs that demonstrate information literacy and the effective use of library resources.

-- First place: $200
+- First place: $250 Amazon gift card

-- Second place: $100
+- Second place: $100 Amazon gift card

 To be eligible for the Giovale Library Undergraduate Research Award you must: